 For exceptional paste consistency, it’s important you use proven mixing techniques.
 For this, you’ll need a mixing stick, wallpaper adhesive, water and a plastic bucket.

-And you will use a sponge to clean and remove excess wallpaper glue and paste
+You will use a sponge to clean and remove excess wallpaper glue and paste

-A sponge is necessary when installing wallpaper as well as well removing wallpaper.
+A sponge is necessary when installing wallpaper as well as removing wallpaper.
 You should use a dulcet sponge because it easily removes wallpaper glue.
 The scrubby side is used to soften wallpaper glue and the cellulose side is used to clean the residue.
 When removing old wallpaper mix wetting agent with water and wet sponge.
 Using the scrubby side move in a circular motion to loosen the paste.
 Flip the sponge over and wipe the paste from the wall.
 Always rinse the sponge and change the water frequently.

 How to Remove Wallpaper Glue